The Intellectual Property Review: Portugal

 Patents are regulated by Title I, Chapter I of the IPC.
-Any new inventions involving an inventive step may be subject to protection if they are capable of industrial application, even where they concern a product composed of biological material or containing biological material or a process that allows the production, treatment or use of biological material.
-The Industrial Property Code further states that any inventions, whether products or processes, in all fields of technology, new processes for obtaining already known products, substances or compositions may be patented.
+Any new inventions involving an inventive step might be subject to protection if they are capable of industrial application, even where they concern a product composed of biological material or containing biological material or a process that allows the production, treatment or use of biological material.
+The IPC further states that any inventions, whether products or processes, in all fields of technology, and new processes for obtaining already known products, substances or compositions may be patented.

-As for the procedure for registering a Portuguese national patent, it is similar to the procedures mentioned above save for a few additional peculiarities.
+As for the procedure for registering a Portuguese national patent, it is similar to the procedures mentioned above except for a few additional peculiarities.

-If the applicant does not have all the elements stated above at the time of the filing, he or she can submit a provisional patent application, delaying the delivery of these elements by up to a maximum of 12 months; in this way he ensures the priority of the patent application.
-This provisional application has to be converted into a definitive application, otherwise the application will be considered withdrawn.
+If the applicant does not have all the elements stated above at the time of the filing, they can submit a provisional patent application, delaying the delivery of these elements by up to a maximum of 12 months; in this way they ensure the priority of the patent application.
+This provisional application has to be converted into a definitive application; otherwise, the application will be considered withdrawn.

 When the patent is granted, it is valid for a period of 20 years from the date of the application.

-Applications for European patents may not only be filed at the European Patent Office but also at the INPI.
-Moreover, where the applicant for a European patent has his or her domicile or registered office in Portugal, the application must be filed with the INPI, otherwise the patent will not have effect in Portugal unless the priority of an earlier application is claimed in Portugal.
+Applications for European patents may be filed not only at the European Patent Office but also at the INPI.
+Moreover, where the applicant for a European patent has their domicile or registered office in Portugal, the application must be filed with the INPI; otherwise, the patent will not have effect in Portugal unless the priority of an earlier application is claimed in Portugal.

-These applications may be drawn up in any of the languages provided for in the European Patent Convention, in which case the applicant shall have one month from the date of the request to submit the Portuguese the translation of the description, claims and abstract, as well as a copy of the drawings, even if they contain no words to translate, to the INPI.
+These applications may be drawn up in any of the languages provided for in the European Patent Convention, in which case the applicant shall have one month from the date of the request to submit to the INPI the Portuguese translation of the description, claims and abstract, as well as a copy of the drawings, even if they contain no words to translate.